 Does the Premier Plan provide coverage worldwide?

-Yes, reimbursement for treatment outside the U.S. would be paid according to Schedule 3 in the Schedule of Benefits Summary in the Description of Benefits Booklet.
+Yes, reimbursement for treatment outside the U.S. would be paid according to Schedule 3 in the Schedule of Benefits Summary in the Certificate of Coverage.

 Does the Premier Plan cover dental or vision care?